ezeasorekene/credo-payments/README.md

    $credo = new CredoPay( $apiKeys, getenv("CREDO_MODE") );
 ```

-Set data to post using array
+Set data to post using array.
+Please note that the `serviceCode` is an optional field.
+It is used when you want to split payments between different accounts

 ```php
         $credodata = [